bohemia420/distributed-KV-store-immutable-data/README.md

 - *Durability*: \
 _Ideas for Extension_: we may implement: \
 a.
 Shard Size/number per keyspace best practices, just like Elasticsearch indexes settings. \
 b.
-Disk Spills: E.g 'overflowing' shards may be allowed to spill further records into disks, as a tradeoff to cost-savviness(or resource constrainrs) v/s latency.
+Disk Spills(specialised DSes like MemTable -> SSTables -> LSM(Merge/Compaction e.g in *RockDB* is a better bet): E.g 'overflowing' shards may be allowed to spill further records into disks, as a tradeoff to cost-savviness(or resource constrainrs) v/s latency.

 Furthermore, it incorporates some other good-to-have capabilities as following practices:

 #### Data Load:
 -> Data Load/Indexing with Checkpointing: File(s) are read as 'chunks' of N rows each.  \
 -> Data Load/Indexing with speed and memory optimization: furthermore processed 'parallely' using multiprocessing in Python.\
 -> (Atleast-Once) Data Load Semantics: The chunk_ids are 'checkpointed' only after successful processing.
+Additionally, for ingestions 'outside' of a file upload using this 'loader', we may encourage indexing/master nodes to use [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging) for K-V pairs published by 'producers'.
+WAL can be replayed in tandem with its corresponding checkpoint. \

 #### Data Persistence:
 -> Routing: UUID4 Keys are hashed and mapped accordingly into similar shards, which are maintained using Consistent Hashing Ring and easily looked up by Master Node during Retrieval.\